misiektoja/instagram_monitor/CONTRIBUTING.md

 ## Code style

 The codebase favors complete implementations over minimal patches, explicit validation of anything Instagram supplies and one concise summary comment directly above each shared function.
 Follow the surrounding code rather than introducing a new style.

+[.editorconfig](.editorconfig) records the whitespace rules the repository already follows: UTF-8, LF line endings, a final newline, no trailing whitespace, four-space indentation for Python and the dashboard template and two spaces for YAML, TOML and JSON.
+Most editors apply it automatically, a few need a plugin.
+The test suite checks tracked files against the same rules, so a change made in an editor that ignores them will fail CI.